 Are you ready to master all surfing tricks?
 We've broken down all the names of the moves you need to execute to become a surf champion.

 Surfing is an action sport with many tricks.
-The surfer's informal rulebook tells us that the athlete who invents, pulls, and completes a new maneuver has the honor of naming it.
+The surfer's informal rulebook tells us that the athlete who invents, pulls off, and completes a new maneuver has the honor of naming it.

 It's fair to say that there are surfing tricks for all experience levels.
-A surfer cannot progress into intermediate stages without knowing how to bottom turn and navigate the surf line.
+However, a surfer cannot progress into intermediate stages without knowing how to bottom turn and navigate the surf line.

 So before thinking of getting barreled at Pipeline, perfect and improve your basic surfing skills, learn to read the waves, train your footwork, and watch others landing or completing the most advanced maneuvers.

-The majority of surf moves can be performed frontside and backside, i.e., when the surfer is facing the wave, and when he/she has its back to the roller, respectively.
+The majority of surf moves can be performed frontside and backside, i.e., when surfers are facing the wave and when they have their back to the roller, respectively.

-Explore, and experiment, the (old school and new school) surfing maneuvers.
+Explore and try out the old-school and new-school surfing maneuvers.
 Become a better surfer today.

 Variations: Carve 360